AdaGC: Enhancing LLM Pretraining Stability via Adaptive Gradient Clipping: Methodology: AdaGC

-Despite its simplicity, AdaGC adaptively adjusts based on the magnitude of each parameter's gradient norm.
+Despite its simplicity, AdaGC adaptively adjusts based on the magnitude of each tensor's gradient norm.
 Whenever the gradient norm at a current timestep exceeds a predefined range of average norms within a historical window, it effectively suppresses these outlier gradients.

 However, during the initial stages of model training (e.g., the first 100 steps), the gradient norms are typically large and fluctuate significantly, indicating a substantial decreasing trend.
-Direct application of AdaGC during this period could lead to two issues: first, erroneously accumulating the early large gradient norms into the historical values, resulting in compounded errors; second, compared to traditional global-norm-based methods, AdaGC might delay clipping, thus potentially slowing down the loss reduction.
-To address these issues, we introduce a hyperparameter $T_{start}$(default set to 100), representing a warm-up period during which traditional global gradient norm clipping is applied.
+Direct application of AdaGC during this period could lead to two issues: first, erroneously accumulating the early large gradient norms into the historical values, resulting in compounded errors; second, compared to GlobalGC, AdaGC might delay clipping, thus potentially slowing down the loss reduction.
+To address these issues, we introduce a hyperparameter $T_{start}$ (default set to 100), representing a warm-up period during which traditional GlobalGC is applied.